-Hanz Irvin S. Yoro, 38, Filipino, Senior Assistant Vice President, is the Information Security Officer of the Bank.
-BSP approved his interlocking functions on April 27, 2016.
-He is concurrently the Information Security Officer of China Bank.
-Prior to joining China Bank, he was the Information Security Officer of Megalink and EPacific Global.
+Hanz Irvin S. Yoro, 41, Filipino, Senior Assistant Vice President, is the Information Security Officer of China Bank.
+BSP approved his interlocking functions with CBS on April 27, 2016.
+He is concurrently the Information Security Officer of CBC.
+Prior to joining CBC, he was the Information Security Officer of Megalink and EPacific Global.
 Mr. Yoro is a degree holder of Bachelor of Science in Computer Science Information Technology from Asia Pacific College.
+Note: Interlocked with CBS April 27, 2016